tbreuss/eventbus/README.md

 ### EventBus.`debug`

-For debugging purpose, it returns the added listeners.
+For debugging purpose only, it returns the added events as a string.

 ```js
 EventBus.debug()